vss245/notebook/courses/machine_learning_i.md

 - linear hyperplane classifier - method from perceptron times
 - ![img](img/ml/lhc.png)
+- distance is over the square of w (norm w), so we minimize it to maximize distance
 - hyperplane is $y = sign(wx +b)$ in canonical form if we remove the scaling freedom and set $\min_{x_i\in X} |(wx_i)+b|=1$
 - optimal perceptron maximizes the margin between the data classes
   - larger margin $1/\norm{w}$ gives better generalization